eecruz/four-in-a-row/README.md

 This is a game created for Quinnipiac's SER210 Android Development class.

 ## How to run this project?
-I did not use any external libraries for this, so you can clone this repo as is and run it out of the box with Kotlin
+I did not use any external libraries for this, so you can clone this repo as is and run it out of the box with Kotlin.

 I recommend using an IDE such as IntelliJ to run this game.